ColinM9991/open-composite-dcs/README.md

 # OvGME Packager for OpenXR – OpenComposite for DCS

+## Note

+This repository is now archived as the OpenXR changes have been merged with the OpenComposite upstream repository which uses a release process that isn't easily supported by this repository.

+It is therefore recommended that you download the *System-wide installation* binary from the [upstream repository](https://gitlab.com/znixian/OpenOVR) as this will handle automatic updates and allow you to toggle between OpenXR and SteamVR globally.

 ## Description

 This repository does not contain any of the code for the OpenCompositeACC project, nor is it affiliated in any way.